 Contact Our Firm for Help

-Also, you should never make any incriminating statements to a crime because you don't know whether the other party on the call has been given permission to record the call without your consent.
+Also, it would be best if you never made any incriminating statements about a crime because you don't know whether the other party on the call has been permitted to record the call without your consent.
+If you were accused of violating California's invasion of privacy laws, contact us to review the details and options.

 Cron, Israels & Stark is a criminal defense law firm with a team of highly experienced attorneys.
 We are located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
-We also have an office located at 401 Wilshire Blvd #1200, Santa Monica, CA 90401. .
+We also have an office located at 401 Wilshire Blvd #1200, Santa Monica, CA 90401.

 Related Content: